 Make your bag appear less desirable

 Packs can also be stored in a plain duffle bag when in transport, such as at airports or when truck transported.
 This also protects the bag's many straps from getting caught in conveyor belts, on other luggage and the on many of the sharp objects your bag will come in contact with during its journey.
+A plain duffle bag is often easier to secure and offers better security than most packs with multiple openings.

 Slash and Snatch